We love Fairtrade. It’s a certification which has driven real change in ethical production across the world.

 It is simply not possible for a company-owned cacao farm, such as our Rabot Estate, to gain Fairtrade accreditation.
 Only smallholdings are eligible, usually working to a cooperative model.
 In St Lucia, where our journey began, we discovered that the cooperative model doesn’t work as well as empowering private farmers to grow cacao in a capacity that suits their personal needs and circumstances.
-We found the same in Ghana, where cooperatives are hard to regulate and not always the best option for farmers.

 Certified Fairtrade crops are guaranteed a higher-than-market-rate price per kilo.